-We found that coyote boldness was higher in less-developed areas that were not naturally vegetated.
-Poessel et al. (2013) have similarly reported increased conflict-indicating interactions in open areas relative to natural areas of Denver, Colorado, and Wine et al. (2015) found that coyote encounters were more likely in managed clearings in Mecklenburg County, North Carolina.
-These results collectively suggest that human-coyote conflict in cities is most prominent in spaces that are at the interface of natural and developed urban areas, and thus more similar to the peri-urban or rural environments where human-wildlife conflicts are generally most common (König et al. 2020).
-This pattern may arise because coyotes in open areas are visible for longer, and may thus appear to be bolder; alternatively, bolder animals may be more likely to occupy areas with less vegetation cover, as has been reported for brown bears (Ursus arctos; Bombieri et al. 2021).
-We also found that our spatial variables were most explanatory of boldness when measured at smaller spatial scales (≤ 400 m radii from reports; Table 2 in Appendix 3), suggesting that boldness is more strongly driven by site-specific factors like the proximity to vegetation cover, territorial boundaries, or dens during the pup rearing season.
+We found that coyote boldness was higher in less-developed areas that were not naturally vegetated, similar to what was described for open relative to natural areas in Denver, CO, (Poessel et al. 2013) managed clearings in North Carolina (Wine et al. 2015).
+Collectively, these results suggest that human-coyote conflict in is most prevalent in spaces that are at the interface of natural and developed urban areas.
+Similar interfaces between peri-urban and rural or rural and wildland areas frequently concentrate human-wildlife conflicts in many other species (König et al. 2020).
+The pattern we observed may arise because coyotes in open areas are visible at greater distances, and may thus appear to be bolder; alternatively, bolder animals may be more likely to occupy areas with less vegetation cover, as has been reported for brown bears (Ursus arctos; Bombieri et al. 2021).
+This behaviour might be expected of coyotes owing to their evolution in the arid southwest of the North American continent (ref).
+Our spatial variables were most explanatory of boldness when measured at smaller spatial scales (≤ 400 m radii from reports; Table 2 in Appendix 3), suggesting that boldness is also driven by site-specific factors, like proximity to vegetation cover, territorial boundaries, or dens sites.

-Boldness was also significantly more likely during the summer pup rearing season, which is consistent with other studies (White and Gehrt 2009, Lukasik and Alexander 2011).
-Of note, fewer reports were submitted during this period, indicating that coyotes likely avoid humans and pets most strongly during this season but behave more aggressively when interactions do occur.
-Aggression during the pup rearing season presumably reflects coyotes defending their young from perceived threats posed by humans or dogs (Bombieri et al. 2018).
+Seasonally, boldness was significantly more likely during the summer pup rearing season, which is also consistent with other studies (White and Gehrt 2009, Lukasik and Alexander 2011).
+The fact that fewer reports were submitted during this period, despite a time of greater outdoor activity by people in our study area, suggests thatthat coyotes avoid humans during pup rearing, but behave more aggressively when interactions occur.
+Aggression by coyotes during the pup rearing season presumably reflects defence of pups from perceived threats posed by humans or dogs (Bombieri et al. 2018).
+Many reports described coyotes rushing out of cover to bite large dogs on their hamstrings, suggestive of defensive behaviour.
 There were also more reports of cat depredations during the pup rearing season (29 of 50 total), probably caused by a combination of coyotes seeking food for their pups and generally greater numbers of free-roaming cats in the summer (Nation and St. Clair 2019).

-Boldness during the pup rearing season was particularly associated with modified open areas, which we attribute to the denning behaviour of coyotes in these areas.
-Dens in modified open areas have less vegetative cover than dens in natural areas; less vegetative cover provides less opportunity for avoidant behaviour, so coyotes denning in these areas may become more aggressive.
+Boldness during the pup rearing season was particularly associated with modified open areas, which may have been associated with denning by coyotes in these areas.
+Dens in modified open areas have less vegetative cover than dens in natural areas, which might reduce opportunities for avoidant behaviour and increase defensive aggression.
 Indeed, reports from natural areas were more likely to describe avoidance (28.9%) than aggression (12.9 %) relative to reports from modified open areas (20.3% avoidance and 20.7% aggression; Table 1 in Appendix 2).
 An alternative hypothesis is that coyotes denning in more disturbed modified open areas may be more prone to boldness because of repeated exposure to humans and their pets in these areas (Young et al. 2019).
 In either case, our study shows that coyote behaviour in modified open areas during the pup rearing season may often present a risk to the safety of humans and their pets.